nidhaloff/goli/README.md

 Hence, I wanted to create this simple tool, where I integrated all useful templates that have proven useful in the last years and which follow best practices in the field.

-Please note that goli does not work only for python.
+Please note that goli is not only for python.
 It can be used with other languages too and I'm planning to add other features in the future.

 ## Installation